IPL 2018 CSK vs KXIP: CSK fast bowlers leave Kings XI Punjab furious

 CSK find new star in Lungi Ngidi on pacy pitch while a permanent star and a few left-field manoeuvres with their batting order help knock Kings XI Punjab out.

-CSK’s new star: “WHEN CHAHAR bowled the first over, I couldn’t stop grinning on the side,” is what Lungi Ngidi had to say at the end of the match.
+CSK’s new star: “When Chahar bowled the first over, I couldn’t stop grinning on the side,” is what Lungi Ngidi had to say at the end of the match.
 The whole of Chennai’s been grinning though ever since he was picked by the franchise during the auction in January.
 It started off mainly due to his wonderfully Tamil-sounding name and its funny translation.

 But of course the Rs 50 lakh price — which even then looked like a very discounted bargain — that his franchise paid for him had more to do with the vast ability he possesses with the ball.
 And while he’d shown glimpses of it in his first four outings in the IPL, the young South African tyro produced a virtuoso performance in the final league encounter of the season.